joshnuss/svelte-markdoc/README.md

 }
 ```

-Configure the preprocessor in `svelte.config.js`:
+Then, configure the preprocessor in `svelte.config.js`:

 ```javascript
 import preprocessMarkdoc from 'svelte-markdoc'